deephaven/deephaven-core/web/WebDevelopersGuide.md

 reduce the number of points sent to the client.

-Downsampling can also be controlled when calling either `Figure.subscribe()` or `Series.subscribe()` - both can be given an optional `iris.plot.DownsampleOptions` argument.
+Downsampling can also be controlled when calling either `Figure.subscribe()` or `Series.subscribe()` - both can be given an optional `dh.plot.DownsampleOptions` argument.
 Presently only two valid values exist, `DEFAULT`, and `DISABLE`, and if no argument is specified, `DEFAULT` is assumed.
 If there are more than 30,000 rows in a table, downsampling will be encouraged - data will not load without calling `subscribe(DISABLE)` or enabling downsampling via `Axis.range(...)`.
 If there are more than 200,000 rows, data will refuse to load without downsampling and `subscribe(DISABLE)` would have